23rd July, 2008

 The Grand Canyon is one of the seven natural wonders of the world; the other being, Northern lights (aurora borealis in the Northern Hemisphere over Canada), Paricotin Volcano (Mexico), Harbour of Rio da Janeiro (Brazil), Victoria Falls (Africa), Great Barrier Reef (Australia), and of course, Mount Everest, Himalayas.

-gorge carved by the Colorado River in the U.S. state of Arizona.
+The Grand Canyon is a steep-sided gorge carved by the Colorado River in the U.S. state of Arizona.
 Considering its importance, the Grand Canyon and area around it has been declared as Grand Canyon National Park.

 Grand Canyon is a geologist’s delight because of the ancient rocks that are beautifully preserved in the walls of the canyon.
 These rocks are testimony to the geological history of the North American continent.

-Colorado River over a period of 17 million year time span.
+The canyon was created by the Colorado River over a period of 17 million year time span.
 The canyon is 446 km long, ranges in width from 6.4 to 29 km and attains a depth of more than 1.6 km.
 It is not the deepest canyon in the world, yet it is unmatched throughout the world for its overwhelming size and its colourful landscape.

 Besides offering a beautiful sight, the canyon offers a number of activities for people looking for adventure sports, like, hiking, camping, and kayaking in the Colorado river.
 For wild life lovers, there is much to see and photograph.
 The Canyon is one of the few sites in the US for the habitat and breeding site of the magnificent bird, condor.
 I was lucky to witness the majestic flight of condor during our stay there.